muondu/hib/README.md

 ### About the website

 This is a  website made by the youtuber Nero Nesh.
-This website is about my school.
+This website is about povert and poution and how to solve this problems

 #### Technology Used
 This project uses: